 We provide a service whereby you can talk to a building officer about your project before you start on your building consent application.
 If you have a difficult site, are building a large complicated structure or a staged development such as a commercial / retail development, it can be beneficial to meet with a council officer to talk through the issues before you start.

-Building officers are located at our Service Centre at the John Butler Centre, 60 Kerikeri Road, Kerikeri, available Monday, Wednesday and Friday 9.30am to 4.30pm.
-You do not need to book this service.
+Building officers are located at our Service Centre at the John Butler Centre, 60 Kerikeri Road, Kerikeri.
+Please phone our Customer Services Officers on 0800 920 029 to request a meeting with a building officer.

 If your project is complex and likely to involve multiple Council departments e.g. Building Control, Resource Consents, or Infrastructure, we recommend that you request a concept development meeting.
 At this meeting we can advise you what other consents or approvals you may need in addition to a building consent, such as a resource consent or approval from Fire and Emergency New Zealand, and what other things you will need to consider.
 We recommend you bring as much information about your project as you can.
 It may also help to bring experts assisting you with your project.
 The first half hour of this meeting is free.
 You must book ahead by calling us on 0800 920 029.

 Once you have gathered all the required information and completed an application form for a building consent, you can book an appointment with our duty building officer to go through your application to ensure it is complete.
 We recommend you take this step because we will not accept an incomplete building consent application.
 This meeting is your opportunity to identify any gaps or inaccuracies in your application.